Fox News hires former DNC chairwoman Donna Brazile

 Brazile added: “I will also freely admit the weaknesses in liberal arguments and the strength in conservative positions.”

-Brazile will make her debut on the 2 p.m.
+Brazile will not be involved in the process of planning presidential debates and town halls, according to a source familiar with the network who was not authorized to speak about the matter publicly.
+She made her debut on the 2 p.m.
 ET edition of “Daily Briefing with Dana Perino.”

 The move comes as Fox News faces criticism from liberal politicians as well as President Donald Trump, whose administration is closely tied to the cable news channel.
 The president over the weekend tweeted about two Fox News weekend anchors, Arthel Neville and Leland Vittert, asking if they been "trained by CNN" and stating that they should be working at CNN along with Shepard Smith, Fox News' weekday news anchor.